How can I help you?

 Check out the Blazor Themes topic to discover various methods (Static Web Assets, CDN, and CRG) for referencing themes in your Blazor application.
 Also, check out the Adding Script Reference topic to learn different approaches for adding script references in your Blazor application.

-Add the Syncfusion® Blazor Diagram component to a Razor page located under the Pages folder (e.g., Pages/Home.razor) in either the Server or Client project.
-If the interactivity location is Per page/component in the web app, define a render mode at the top of the component as follows:
+Add the Syncfusion® Blazor Diagram component in the ~/Components/Pages/*.razor file.
+If the interactivity location is set to Per page/component in the Web App, define a render mode at the top of the ~Pages/*.razor file.
+(For example, InteractiveServer, InteractiveWebAssembly or InteractiveAuto).

 NOTE